Einstein Telescope: The Meuse-Rhine Euroregion proposal

 In 2015, the Meuse-Rhine Euroregion, specifically the rural area between Maastricht, Liège and Aachen, was mentioned as one of the ET's possible sites.
-The Meuse-Rhine Euroregion has stable ground with little disturbance to the environment.
-But it also has a network of knowledge partners to cooperate with, companies that can supply the high-tech, and pleasant, accessible living and working environments.
+The Meuse–Rhine Euroregion has stable ground with little disturbance to the environment.
+Itt also has a network of knowledge partners to cooperate with, companies that can supply the high-tech, and pleasant, accessible living and working environments.

-The Einstein Telescope in the Meuse-Rhine Euroregion involves a triangular-shaped tunnel with arms of 10 kilometres long.
+The Einstein Telescope involves a triangular-shaped tunnel with arms of 10 kilometres long.
 The telescope will be located 250 to 300 metres underground.
 At the three vertices there will be large underground chambers.
 Laser beams run through the 10-kilometre arms, the tunnel tubes.
 A laser beam is split into two beams and these are reflected by mirrors at the ends of the arms in the underground chambers.
 From the three vertices, a lift will reach ground level.
 Maintenance will be carried out inside the tunnel via these shafts.

-From 2021, Nikhef will carry out exploratory drilling in Terziet, Banholt, Cottessen and various locations in the German-Belgian border area.
+From 2021, Nikhef will carry out exploratory drilling in Terziet, Banholt, Cottessen and various locations in the German–Belgian border area.
 In April 2022, the Dutch gouvernment made €42 million available from the National Growth Fund for preparatory work of the ET and also reserved €870 million for construction.
 As the Einstein Telescope is an international project, the Netherlands, Belgium and Germany are cooperating in feasibility studies for the telescope in the Meuse-Rhine Euroregion.
 For example, studies are under way into the differences in planning laws and regulations and their significance for the project.
 Ultimately, these feasibility studies should lead to a bid book, which will be ready in 2025 at the earliest.